Qarj/WebImblaze-Framework/MANUAL.md

 If you "call" a test, that test will be run 'in-process' meaning that the test must finish before the script proceeds.

-For each tasks script file you create, you need to have a .config file with the same name.

-## .config [main] section

-### batch
-The batch name all tests kicked off by the task file will be organised under.

-A random number is appended to the batch name for each tasks file instantiation.
-This ensures you can tell the different test runs apart.

-### environment
-The target high level environment for all the tests in the batch.

-Examples: `DEV`, `PAT`, `UAT`, `PROD`

-### target
-The target 'mini-environment' - this could be a team name for example.

-## .config [path] section

-### wif_location
-The relative path to wif.pl.